cloudflare/workers-docs/content/sites/start-from-scratch.md

    wrangler generate --site my-site
    ```
    This command creates the following:
    - `public`: The static assets for your project.
-By default it contains an `index.html` and a `favicon.icc`.
+By default it contains an `index.html` and a `favicon.ic0`.
-   - `worker-site`: The JavaScript for serving your assets.
-You don't need to edit this- but if you want to see how it works or add more functionality to your Worker, you can edit `worker-site/index.js`.
+   - `workers-site`: The JavaScript for serving your assets.
+You don't need to edit this- but if you want to see how it works or add more functionality to your Worker, you can edit `workers-site/index.js`.
    - `wrangler.toml`: Your configuration file.
 You'll configure your account and project information here.

 3. Add your `account_id` your `wrangler.toml`.
 You can find your `account_id` on the right sidebar of the Workers or Overview Dashboard.
 Note: You may need to scroll down!
 For more details on finding your `account_id` click [here](https://developers.cloudflare.com/workers/quickstart/#account-id-and-zone-id).